WENDY LOCKER: NOTHING ABSTRACT ABOUT THE LESSONS OF PLAY

 - Why is it assumed that tutorial competencies are so necessary to emphasize in preschool as an alternative than a focal point on the improvement of the “whole child” and foundational abilities that put together youth for faculty success in the later years?

 - Why are play and getting to know so regularly handled as if they are dichotomous, as they seem to be in this report?

 NETWORK FOR PUBLIC EDUCATION RELEASES ITS NPE TOOLKIT: SCHOOL PRIVATIZATION EXPLAINED

 This complete toolkit will reply questions about constitution colleges and college privatization.

 Secondary training is now borrowing thoughts from early childhood.
 Published April 7, 2017, in The Hechinger Report, read the full article here.

 KINDERGARTEN READINESS ASSESSMENTS

 DON’T USE KINDERGARTEN READINESS ASSESSMENTS FOR ACCOUNTABILITY

 More than forty states both have or are in the technique of growing Kindergarten Readiness Assessments (KRA), a device to measure children’s readiness for kindergarten.
-While KRAs have quite a few advantages for educating and learning, the outcomes can additionally be used inappropriately, in accordance to a current Ounce of Prevention Fund report, “ Uses and Misuses of Kindergarten Readiness Assessments.”
+While KRAs have a number of advantages for instructing and learning, the outcomes can additionally be used inappropriately, in accordance to a latest Ounce of Prevention Fund report, “ Uses and Misuses of Kindergarten Readiness Assessments. ”

 Read the entire article here.